Best Spider-Man Stories by Decade: The 1970s

 by Marv Wolfman & Keith Pollard

 When Aunt May mysteriously passes away, a distraught Peter Parker searches for answers.
 Sure enough, our hero eventually discovers that the burglar who murdered his Uncle Ben all those years ago has returned and has some unfinished business with the Parker family.
-But before Spider-Man can confront the man who changed his life forever, he must get through a gauntlet of some of his deadliest foes (and The Fly) first!
+But before Spider-Man can confront the man who changed his life forever, he must get through a gauntlet of some of his deadliest foes (and the Fly) first!

 After nearly two decades of stories, Spidey finally settles his oldest score against the thief who’s cowardly actions were ultimately responsible for making Peter Parker into the hero he is today.
 Their confrontation is excellent as years of repressed anger and guilt come bubbling to the surface for the web-slinger.
 If that isn’t enough, this arc also features the introduction of Spider-Man’s on-again-off-again love interest, Felicia Hardy/The Black Cat, one of the best Kingpin stories featuring an all-out brawl between the two and a top-notch Mysterio tale that shows off some of his best illusions.
 What more could you ask for?